tko-combinator/BitaxeAirLiftFrame/README.md

 This case is designed based on the Bitaxe Supra (401).
 Although unverified, it is expected to be compatible with most single-ASIC Bitaxe models available as of October 2024.
 Since there is a distance between the terminals of the board and the edge of the case, we recommend using a relatively long, straight USB-C or DC power connector.
 However, with some effort, you can use an L-shaped or shorter connector to make the connection points less visible.
+I’ve added a list of confirmed compatible models based on our post-release tests.

+## Confirmed Models
+Due to manufacturing tolerances in the circuit board or errors and distortions during 3D printing, slight adjustments may be required.
+* Bitaxe Supra(402)
+* Bitaxe Ultra(205)
+* Bitaxe Gamma(601)

+## File Descriptions

+### 1. **AirLiftFrame.stl**
+This is the standard design file for AirLiftFrame.
+This version is recommended for general use.

+### 2. **AirLiftFrame_InsertNut_3-8mmHoles_test.stl**
+This version features screw holes expanded to 3.8mm for insert nuts.
+Please note that this version is currently under testing.

+### 3. **AirLiftFrame_BackCooler.stl**
+This variant is designed with a back-mounted cooler.
+**Compatible fan size: 8cm**
+The cooling effect is currently under evaluation.

 ## Required Parts
 M3 tapping screws